Nas796/Machine-learning-for-photovoltaic-material-property-prediction/README.md

 ## Results of evaluation

-The usage and evaluation of the trained model are illustrated in the script `model_test.py`.
+The squared correlation coefficient for the test set equals 0.73.
+The example of usage and the evaluation of the trained model is implemented in the script `model_test.py`.
 To run this script, one has to install all requirements by, for instance, invoking the command: `pip install -r requirements.txt`.
-The squared correlation coefficient for the test set equals 0.73.
 Below is more information on the model performance on the train and test sets.

 <img src="https://user-images.githubusercontent.com/4588093/72859688-d3ca9580-3d18-11ea-82eb-b5919efbe629.png" width="300">
 <img src="https://user-images.githubusercontent.com/4588093/72859689-d3ca9580-3d18-11ea-842b-394be8cf4991.png" width="300">